Vow ASA: Notification Of Trade – Primary Insider

 Date

-(MENAFN- GlobeNewsWire - Nasdaq) Badin Invest Limited, associated company with the CEO in Vow ASA Henrik Badin, has today sold 406 362 shares.

-Please refer to the attached Notification of transaction for further details.
-For background, see similar announcement of trade dated 9 September 2024.

-After this transaction, Mr. Badin owns through Badin Invest Limited, 9 387 516 shares in the Company.
+After this transaction, Mr. Borgen and close associates owns 148 000 shares in the Company.

-This information is subject of the disclosure requirements pursuant to article 19 of the EU market Abuse Regulation and section 5-12 of the Norwegian Securities Trading Act

 Attachment